The Persecutor

 The Persecutor, also known as Forgive Me Natasha and less commonly as Sergei, is the autobiography of Sergei Kourdakov, a former KGB agent who persecuted Christians in the Soviet Union in the 1970s, but defected to Canada in 1971 and converted to Evangelical Christianity.
 The book was finished shortly before his death in January 1973 and published posthumously.

 It was published in English, then translated to at least fourteen languages including German, Spanish, French, Russian, and Dutch.
 Although the English versions have since ceased publication, various foreign-language versions are still in print.

 Background

 The Persecutor details Sergei Kourdakov's early life in Novosibirsk Oblast, his life as an orphan, the raids he led on private Christian assemblies while a Naval academy student in Petropavlovsk-Kamchatsky, his defection to Canada, and his new life in Canada and the United States.
 The book opens with Kourdakov's escape to Canada.
 Beginning with the second chapter, the book flashes back to Kourdakov's childhood.

 Plot Account

-The story begins with a violent storm shaking the ship Sergei, the protagonist, is on.
-Sergei, a second lieutenant cadet and a fervent communist supporter plans to leave the ship, Elagin.
-He jumped into the sea and deserted the ship but surviving became a Herculean task as he begins struggle against the current.
-He became exhausted and just as he was about giving up, he prayed to God for the first time in his life to save his soul.
-Miraculously, his strength was renewed and got a sense of direction.
-He found a rock and, just as he thought that his ordeal is over, he discovers that his struggle has not ended because he is two miles away from the village.
-He sums up the courage to proceed but got injured severely.
-He did not let that discourage him.
-He was determined to get his freedom or die trying.
-He eventually passed out due to exhaustion and pain.

-The protagonist flashed back and talked about his family.
-He has a military background.
-Sergi’s grandfather was a soldier who fought a few wars for USSR and against communism in his country but lost.
-Everything was taken away from him and he was sent to prison in Siberia where he eventually died in 1928.
-Kourdakov, the author’s father, was taken to Siberia too but was enrolled in the State’s school where he was brainwashed and made to believe in communism, an ideology his father hated so much.
-In order to prove himself and his loyalty to the State, he had to abandon his father and cleanse himself of his lineage.
-Kourdakov, like his father, became a soldier but was an ardent communist.
-He was betrayed by the State when Nikita Khrushchev came into power.
-He was shot and Sergi’s mother died shortly after that.
-He became an orphan.